Rental Assistance Program (RAP)

 The Rental Assistance Program (RAP) is the major state-supported program for assisting very-low-income families to afford decent, safe, and sanitary housing in the private market.
 Participants find their own housing, including apartments, townhouses, and single-family homes.
 The participant is free to choose any private rental housing that meets the requirements of the program, as described below.
 RAP certificates are funded through the Department of Housing (DOH) and are administered statewide by DOH and its agent, J. D’Amelia & Associates (JDA).
 JDA subcontracts operation of RAP to six local Public Housing Authorities (PHAs) and one Community Action Agency in the state.
 To find the subcontractor or customer service office that serves the town you live in, follow this link.

 Eligibility for a RAP certificate is determined based on the household's annual gross income and the state's definition of a family.
 Participation is limited to U. S. citizens and specified categories of non-citizens who have eligible immigration status.
 In general, the family's income may not exceed 50 percent of the annual median income (AMI) for the county or metropolitan area in which the family chooses to live.
 Connecticut has adopted the AMI levels published by HUD.
 These levels vary by location throughout the state.
-To review the income guidelines for 2019, follow this link.
+To review the income guidelines, follow this link.

 How does a family apply?